Our Plants

 Size: 36-48" x 24"

 Care: Sun, moist well-drained soil.
-Moderately fertile.Malvas cultivated for food or flower since 6000 B.C.
-This Striped mallow was identified by Dioscorides in De Materica Medica for medicinal use around 70 A.D.
+Moderately fertile.Malvas have been cultivated for food or flower since 6000 B.C.
+This was identified by Dioscorides in De Materica Medica for medicinal use around 70 A.D.
 Flowers and young leaves are edible – add petals to salads.
 The Malva sylvestris ‘Zebrina’ was listed as cultivated in the empire pursuant to Charlemagne’s Capitulare de Villis c.
 800 A.D.
 The French word “mauve” comes from the color for this flower.
 Pressed specimen in Emily Dickinson’s herbarium.

 -